Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 Yes, but reduce the heavy cream to ¼ cup—coconut milk is higher in fat and will create a greasy mouthfeel if you don't adjust.

-Salt enhances sweetness perception through cross-modal sensory integration and helps hydrate the chia seeds evenly.
+Salt enhances sweetness perception and helps hydrate the chia seeds.

 12. The Final Secret: The "Double-Emulsion" Technique